Improved Bounds for Coin Flipping, Leader Election, and Random Selection: Proof Overview

-We briefly mention that the above ideas more or less work to extend our two-round lower bound to $k$ rounds; the main difference is that we inductively use our bounds to bias $(k-1)$-round protocols in place of the second use case of the KKL theorem above (see \cref{item: Second use of induction} in the ``Formal description of algorithm'' in \Cref{sec:biasing-protocols}).
+The above ideas more or less work to extend our two-round lower bound to $k$ rounds; the main difference is that we inductively use our bounds to bias $(k-1)$-round protocols in place of the second use case of the KKL theorem above (see \cref{item: Second use of induction} in the ``Formal description of algorithm'' in \Cref{sec:biasing-protocols}).